 - 1 Tablespoon melted honey or apricot jam, for brushing

 - For crust: In the bowl of a food processor, pulse brown rice flour, almond meal, potato starch, sugar and salt until well combined.
 Scatter cold butter over the dry ingredients.
 Pulse until the butter is in small pieces with some larger pieces.
 With the motor running on low, add the beaten egg through the feed hole and process just until the dough comes together.

 - Grease the bottom and sides of a 9 or 10-inch tart pan with removeable bottom.
 Press the tart dough over the bottom and up the sides of the pan.
 Place in the fridge (or freezer, if you’re in a hurry, and I usually am) and chill until firm.

 - Preheat oven to 375 degrees F. Place the chilled crust on a rimmed baking sheet.
 Line the inside of the tart with parchment paper and fill with beans or pie weights.
 Bake for 30 minutes, rotating the baking sheet front to back halfway through baking time.
 Remove from oven and carefully remove the beans or pie weights and parchment paper.
 Let cool.

-- For filling: Place the butter and sugar in the bowl of a food processor.
+- For filling: Place the cooled brown butter and sugar in the bowl of a food processor.
 Process, stopping and scraping down the sides as needed, until light and fluffy.
 With the motor running, add the eggs, one at a time.
 Stop and scrape down the sides.
 Add the vanilla and pulse a few times.
-Add the almond meal and flour.
+Add the almond meal, flour, and salt.
 Process until smooth and silky.
 Transfer the mixture to the cooled crust.